Polyacrylamide: Molecular biology laboratories

 Polyacrylamide is also often used in molecular biology applications as a medium for electrophoresis of proteins and nucleic acids in a technique known as PAGE.
 PAGE was first used in a laboratory setting in the early 1950s.
 In 1959, the groups of Davis and Ornstein and of Raymond and Weintraub independently published on the use of polyacrylamide gel electrophoresis to separate charged molecules.
 The technique is widely accepted today, and remains a common protocol in molecular biology labs.

 Acrylamide has other uses in molecular biology laboratories, including the use of linear polyacrylamide (LPA) as a carrier, which aids in the precipitation of small amounts of nucleic acids (DNA and RNA).
 Many laboratory supply companies sell LPA for this use.
 In addition, under certain conditions, it can be used to selectively precipitate only RNA species from a mixture of nucleic acids.

+Mechanobiology

+The elastic modulus of polyacrylamide can be changed by varying the ratio of monomer to cross-linker during the fabrication of polyacrylamide gel.
+This property makes polyacrylamide useful in the field of mechanobiology, as a number of cells respond to mechanical stimuli.